Moat Park

-Moat Park (/məʊt/) is a large public park located in Dundonald, Belfast, Northern Ireland.
+Moat Park (/məʊt/) is a large public park located in Church Quarter, Dundonald, Belfast, Northern Ireland.
 The Moat Park area also includes residential areas such as Moatview Park and Park Avenue.

 Situated in East Belfast, Dundonald, leads off the Upper Newtownards Road, Comber Road and East Link Road.
 The surrounding area features Dundonald Village, Dundonald Primary School, Ulster Hospital, McDonald's, and St. Elizabeth's Church and Graveyard.
 The Enler River flows through the park.

 Facilities include a bowling pavilion, basketball court, outdoor gym, playing fields, children's play park walks and nature areas.
-The centerpiece of Moat Park is the Moat Hill, a Norman motte-and-bailey from the 13th century.
+The centerpiece of Moat Park is the Moat Hill, a Norman motte-and-bailey from the 13th century known as Dundonald Fort.
 Moat Park also has a memorial for WWI and WWII known as the Garden of Reflection, which holds remembrance services.
 Events and maintenance is managed by the Lisburn and Castlereagh City Council.

 History

 In the 12th century, the Anglo-Normans had settled in Dundonald.
 They built a church (now St. Elizabeth's Church), fort and a hill.
+The name "moat" derives from "motte" referring to the motte-and-bailey that stood on top of the man-made mount.
+John de Courcy, a Norman knight, helped build a network of Motte & Bailey Castles while he was conquering eastern Ulster in 1177.
+This led to establishing the religious site now known as Church Quarter.
+John de Courcy himself visited Dundonald, as the fort sat directly on the most efficient inland route between Carrickfergus Castle in the north, and Dundrum Castle in the South.
+He signed a charter which mentions Richard de Dundoenald.
+Richard was named Lord of the Manor of Dundonald and established Dundonald as a Norman settlement.

+King John of England was the first English King to visit Ireland as Lord of Ireland.
+He came to strip de Courcy and his successors, the de Lacys due to becoming too independent.
+King John visited Dundonald in July 1210 and it was used as a Royal residence.
+While he was staying there, he lost 2 pence while playing cards.

-The name "moat" the motte-and-bailey.
-During the Bruce Invasion, the church and fort were destroyed.
-No remains of the fort exist but the man-made hill still stands, steps were built in the 1960's for accessibility to the top.
+During the Bruce Invasion, the church and fort were destroyed between 1315 - 1318.
+No remains / ruins of the fort exist but the man-made hill still stands, steps were built in the 1960s for accessibility to the top.